-- Provide a description and location market-based research as evidence of the need for a new charter school in the anticipated location identified. - Thoroughly explain community support and ties to develop a new charter school in the anticipated location. - Identify the nearby district, charter or private schools and the education programs already offered.
-Include student performance data and analysis based on the state assessment system when available (public schools). - Evidence of demand for the proposed school in the community to be served.
+• Provide a description and location market-based research as evidence of the need for a new charter school in the anticipated location identified, including evidence and outcomes of a "Market Need and Demand Study."

+- "Market Need and Demand Study" means a study that includes the following for the proposed locations of the school or additional site: - (1) current and projected demographic information; - (2) student enrollment patterns; - (3) information on existing schools and types of educational programs currently available.
+Application should identify the nearby districts, charter or private schools and the education programs already offered.
+Include student performance data and analysis based on the state assessment system when available (public schools). - (4) characteristics of proposed students and families; - (5) availability of properly zoned and classified facilities; and - (6) quantification of existing demand for the school or site.
 "Demand" means the desire of prospective families to enroll their children in the proposed school's education program.
-Demand can be evidenced by, for example, feedback from listening sessions or survey results from prospective families.
+Demand can be evidenced by, for example, feedback from listening sessions or survey results from prospective families. - Thoroughly explain community support and community ties the applicant will utilize to develop a new charter school in the anticipated location (ex. petitions, letters of support from community leaders, educators, medical community, community organizations, parents).
+Describe the school's operational plan for parent and community involvement.